kuhlman-labs/GitHub-migrator/README.md

 ## Overview

-The GitHub Migration Server provides an automated, scalable platform for managing large-scale GitHub-to-GitHub repository migrations.
+The GitHub Migrator provides an automated, scalable platform for managing large-scale GitHub-to-GitHub repository migrations.
 It features intelligent discovery, batch organization, detailed profiling, and comprehensive migration execution with a modern web dashboard for monitoring and control.

 ### Supported Migrations